Does Your Merchant Account Have An Early Termination Fee?

 Before you sign with a third-party processor, be aware that there are also some negatives to working with them.
 One big complaint is that these processors are very risk-averse, so they can withhold payments to you or even suddenly terminate your account.

 If you are just starting out and have a very low-volume business, these third-party processors are likely an excellent choice.
-Because they have no ETF, you can cancel any time if you decide to graduate to a processor that can set you up with a dedicated merchant account.
+Because they have no ETF, you can cancel at any time if you decide to graduate to a processor that can set you up with a dedicated merchant account.

 There’s No Reason To Pay An Early Termination Fee